‘Teen Mom 2’s Kailyn Lowry’s Baby Daddy Has Already Made An Appearance On The Show

 Recently, Kail wrote in a tweet that she thinks she’s “meant to be single,” and is not dating anyone for the time being.

 Instead, she is taking time to focus on herself and making her co-parenting relationships work for her kids.
-Although at one point during Teen Mom 2, Kailyn Lowry was so angry at Javi that she would barely let him in the house, he has recently been appearing in Snapchats at Isaac and Lincoln’s baseball games, as well as in one Snap teaching Isaac, 7, how to ride a two wheel bike.
+Although at one point during Teen Mom 2, Kailyn Lowry was so angry at Javi that she would barely let him in the house, he has recently been appearing in Snapchats at Isaac and Lincoln’s baseball games, as well as in one Snap teaching Isaac, 7, how to ride a two-wheel bike.

 Kailyn Lowry is busy prepping for the arrival of baby #3.
-She has decided to wait until the birth to know the sex of the child, and has painted the room a neutral grey color.
+She has decided to wait until the birth to know the sex of the child and has painted the room a neutral gray color.
 She has also shown off a few neutral baby clothes on Snapchat and Instagram, and seems to be very ready for the arrival.

 Kail has also just finished her degree from Delaware State University, making her the first Teen Mom on the franchise to actually complete a 4-year degree.
 Although it took her six years, it is still an incredible feat.